 In his post-retirement years, Bill loved taking care of the plants and cows around their 9-acre farm in Anthony, which was his pride and joy until advancing dementia forced both Bill and Marlene to leave their beloved farm.
 They are members of First Baptist Church of Sparr where Bill loved teaching The Navigators Bible memory program and had a heart for mission work.

-A memorial service will occur later in spring 2019; the family requests that donations be made to L3 Ministries, 705 Lakeview Dr., Pineville, NC 28134 in lieu of flowers to honor his passion to see God's Word taught worldwide.
+Memorial service will be at 4:00 p.m., Saturday, April 6, 2019, at Countryside Funeral Home, Anthony, FL.
+The family requests that donations be made to L3 Ministries, 705 Lakeview Dr., Pineville, NC 28134 in lieu of flowers to honor his passion to see God's Word taught worldwide.